mdsol/cognition/README.md

 ## Features

 * A CouchDB-based document storage engine.
 * Supports a type-based system of dynamic document types.
-Currently these are statically compiled into the app but could be extended to support run-time design.
+There are two implementations available:
+  * Static, compiled document types
+  * Dynamically set by the user and compiled at runtime.
+There is an editor in the admin area.
 * Markdown support for string properties with the ```[DataType(DataType.MultilineText)]``` attribute
 * View previous versions and supports reverting
 * A simple token-based search across document titles